If you have more questions not covered below, send them to us at email@example.com or call us at (770) 742-9090.

 We offer re-enrollment as a “returning student.”
 It takes more resources to process your registration because, for example, we need to check previous information and classes taken, check your past tests and progress, etc., so there is an extra fee of $30 compared to the new students.

 *If you were a DACA student in our program and our system indicates you left or we removed you from our program, we sorry but we cannot renew your DACA letter.
 Ask your lawyer for advice.

 **If you are a current DACA student in our program, you do not want to become a dropout.
-Keep your attendance and participation, and when you need to renew your papers (Immigration suggest 6 months before the deadline), we can help you have a smooth process.
+Keep your active status, your attendance, and participation, so when you need to renew your papers (Immigration suggest 6 months before the deadline), we can help you have a smooth process.

-CAN I STUDY ESL (ENGLISH) AT THE CENTRO HISPANO MARISTA?
+CAN I STUDY ESL (ENGLISH AS A 2nd LANGUAGE) AT THE CENTRO HISPANO MARISTA?

 No. Being fluent in English is really important.
 At the Centro Hispano Marista, however, we focus on GED programs.

 There are many great ESL programs.
 We recommend that if you (or a potential student) can benefit from learning English, you should work on an ESL program while simultaneously working on the GED program.
 If you do not have the academic level to enter our GED program and you are in process of DACA, you can also have the alternative to study ESL.